Jeffreymaniac/Beautiful-XML/README.md

 ### Colors:

-`bgcolor` is the attribute for a background color, while `txtcolor` is an attribute for a text color.
+`bgcolor` is the attribute for a background color, while `tcolor` is an attribute for a text color.
 Attribute values:
 * Red
 * Orange